AnalystKing/Data-_Analyst_Portfolio/Power BI Projects/OVERVIEW.md

-Documented here are some of the projects I have worked on using Power BI.
+Documented here are some of the projects I have worked on using Power BI as the primary tool.
 Power BI was used to perform some or all the following tasks on the data;

 Importing and loading the raw data
 Exploring and checking the data for missing values and formatting